IKKNIGHT/EnglishOrSpanish/README.md

-# Template Plugin for Spigot and CraftBukkit Servers
+# English or Spanish Minecraft plugin for Spigot and CraftBukkit Servers

 ## Version: 1.20.X
+ideally 1.20.6

 ### Description:
-This is a template plugin feel free to use this however you like.
-This plugin allows for easy customization of plugin message prefixes by modifying a config file.
-Additionally, it provides commands for reloading the plugin configuration and responding to custom commands.
+This is a small Minecraft minigame that was inspired by the trend "English or Spanish?" where the first person (player) to move gets consequences, in this instance a name change and a weakness effect (virtually forever)

 ### Features:
 - **Prefix Customization**: Change the prefix of all plugin messages to customize the server's communication style.